junit-team/junit5/README.md

 [Jenkins CI server] and on [Codecov].

-A code coverage report can also be generated locally by executing `gradlew -PenableJaCoCo clean jacocoRootReport`.
-The results will be available in `build/reports/jacoco/jacocoRootReport/html/index.html`.
+A code coverage report can also be generated locally by executing `./gradlew -PenableJaCoCo clean jacocoRootReport` or `gradlew.bat -PenableJaCoCo clean jacocoRootReport`.
+The results will be available in
+`build/reports/jacoco/jacocoRootReport/html/index.html`.

 ## Gradle Build Scans